 Of course, we’ve got to make this segment feel more approachable.
 Not everyone’s a super hero after all.
 That’s why our segment profile includes more fun stuff like running an Etsy store, and her like of cosplay.

-With this profile, you now have a clearer picture of this woman, and no longer have to wonder what she’s like.
+With this profile, you’ve a clearer picture of this woman, and no longer have to wonder what she’s like.

 Segment profile example 3 - Jaded Julian